 Of course, I think fresh corn would probably be best here.
 But, since I usually make this when cobs of corn aren’t available, the recipe calls for frozen defrosted corn.
 You can use drained canned corn instead if you prefer that but I’m not typically a fan of it.

 When I make Elote, I char cobs of corn on the grill as they would in Mexico at street stands.
 Here’s how I like to grill corn with the husks on, by the way.
 When I’m making this salad though, I simply add the kernels to a really hot skillet.
 I move them around for 3-5 minutes or so, and when they have some color on them, I remove them from the heat.
 Then I make the mayonnaise-based sauce recipe while the corn cools.
 Note that if you want to speed up this recipe, you don’t have to toast the corn at all.
 Just defrost it and continue on with the sauce.

 The “sauce” that coats the corn is really delicious.
-It’s crema, or full-fat Greek yogurt if you can’t find crema, mixed with mayonnaise, chili powder, garlic powder, and cilantro.
+It’s crema (use sour cream or Greek yogurt if you can’t find crema), mixed with mayonnaise, chili powder, garlic powder, and cilantro.
 Doesn’t that sound delicious?

 The best part about this is that you can serve it hot or cold.
 If you want to eat it right away, simply serve after you squeeze on the lime juice.
 If you want to make this ahead of time, pop it in the fridge until you’re ready to eat it later!Print